murex/TCR/examples/README.md

 # Examples

-Here are simple examples for using TCR with various languages & toolchains combinations.
+Here are some simple examples for using TCR with various languages & toolchains combinations.

 ## C++